TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   chifra init [flags]

 Flags:
-  -a, --all   in addition to Bloom filters, download full index chunks

-Global Flags:
-  -x, --fmt string   export format, one of [none|json*|txt|csv|api] -h, --help         display this help screen
+  -a, --all          in addition to Bloom filters, download full index chunks -x, --fmt string   export format, one of [none|json*|txt|csv|api] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
-  -v, --verbose      enable verbose (increase detail with --log_level)

 Notes:
   - chifra init is an alias for the chifra pins --init command.